pantsudev/krkrz_ecosystem_guide/README.md

 This document effortlessly mixes my own conjecture and estimates with actual documented fact.
 Don't take any of this as holy scripture.
 This is just a starting point.
 Let me know where I'm wrong.

+## How to edit Shift-JIS *and* UCS-2 encoded script without JP system locale

+Use [Sublime Text](https://www.sublimetext.com/) with the [ConvertToUTF8](https://github.com/seanliang/ConvertToUTF8) plugin.
+Despite its name, this plugin actually also adds transparent support for SJIS text encoding, which Sublime Text lacks natively.

 # Systems

 ## KRKR2 / KiriKiri2